walterxie/BioSci700/Assignment1/README.md

 **Answer ends**

+4. Finalising & Submitting Your Report

-Ensure you answer all questions and submit your report in the PDF format.
+Ensure all questions are answered and that your report is in PDF format.
-Before submitting, please verify that your report opens and displays correctly.
+Verify that your report opens correctly before submission.
-Additionally, it's beneficial to include all relevant figures in your answers, along with the log files and tree files associated with your analysis.
-For example, iqtree's tree file (e.g., `*.treefile`) and log file (e.g., `*.log`).
+Include all relevant figures, along with necessary log and tree files (e.g., iqtree’s tree file *.treefile and log file *.log).

-To minimize the size of your submission, consider compressing the files, ensuring to use only the ZIP format for compatibility.
-Remember to add your name and UPI to the file name, and test if it can be decompressed properly before submission.
+5. File Compression & Naming (optional)

+To reduce submission size, compress all your files and sub-folders using the ZIP format only.
+The ZIP file must be named with your name and UPI for easy identification.
+Before submitting, ensure that the ZIP file can be extracted properly.

+By following these instructions, you will ensure a clear, well-organized, and properly formatted submission.

+## Project description

+In this lab, we will learn downloading and preprocessing data, and explore widely used tools for sequence alignment and phylogenetic tree construction.
+To make the most of your lab time, please ensure that all [required software](https://walterxie.github.io/BioSci700/) is installed beforehand.

-## 1. Multiple sequence alignment (MSA) application (4 points)
+## 1. Multiple sequence alignment (MSA) application (6 points)

-In this section, we will practise how to use homologous sequences from different species to reconstruct evolutionary relationships.
-We choose mitochondrial DNA from five species:
+In this section, we will practice using homologous sequences from different species to reconstruct evolutionary relationships.
+We will work with mitochondrial DNA from the following five species:

-Homo sapiens (Human): NC_012920.1
+– Homo sapiens (Human) NC_012920.1
-Pan troglodytes (Chimpanzee): NC_001643.1
+– Pan troglodytes (Chimpanzee) NC_001643.1
-Canis lupus (Dog): NC_002008.4
+– Canis lupus (Dog) NC_002008.4
-Felis catus (Cat): NC_001700.1
+– Felis catus (Cat) NC_001700.1
-Gallus gallus (Chicken): GU261700.1
+– Gallus gallus (Chicken) GU261700.1

-### 1.1 Download data
+### 1.1 Downloading and preprocssing data

-Please use the above accession numbers to download the sequences from NIH https://www.ncbi.nlm.nih.gov/nuccore/.
+Use the provided accession numbers to download the sequences from the NCBI Nucleotide Database (https://www.ncbi.nlm.nih.gov/nuccore/).
+Follow these steps:

 You can follow the following steps:

-1. open the web page in a browser;
+1. Open the NCBI Nucleotide Database in a web browser;
-2. type "NC_012920.1 OR NC_001643.1 OR NC_002008.4 OR NC_001700.1 OR GU261700.1" in the text field;
+2. In the search bar, enter: "NC_012920.1 OR NC_001643.1 OR NC_002008.4 OR NC_001700.1 OR GU261700.1";
-3. click "Search" button, and select the top five results;
+3. Click the "Search" button and select the top five results;
-4. click "Send to" and choose "File", then change the format to "FASTA", and click the button "Create file".
+4. Click "Send to"", choose "File", set the format to "FASTA", and click "Create file" to download;
-5. find the downloaded file mostly named as "sequence.fasta".

-Copy the sequences file to your working directory.
+5. Locate the downloaded file (usually named "sequence.fasta"") and move it to your working directory.
-Open it using any text editor, and then simplify the label by searching for every ">".
-For example, the 1st line, rename it to "Chicken|GU261700.1" (remove the rest texts in the label).

-We will conduct two different alignment method on this dataset and compare the results.
+For preparing the sequence file, open the FASTA file in a text editor and simplify the sequence labels by modifying the lines that start with ">".
+You can use the find option to search for every ">".
+Then, replace the long descriptions (e.g. NC_012920.1 Homo sapiens mitochondrion, complete genome) to a concise format (e.g. Human|NC_012920.1).

+### 1.2 Pairwise sequence alignment

+To begin, we must determine the most appropriate pairwise sequence alignment method for this analysis.

+**Question i:**
-**Question i:** Do you think we should apply the local or global alignment method for studying the  evolutionary history in species level?
+Should we apply the local or global alignment method when studying the evolutionary history at the species level?
 Why?

 **Answer starts:**